 It is never acceptable for hourly non-exempt workers to work before or after their scheduled shifts.
 All work should be compensated.

 Employees should contact an attorney as soon as possible to protect their rights if their employer requires them to work hours without pay.
-The attorneys at Bohrer Brady, LLC are experienced in off-the-clock litigation and can help assess whether you have a claim against your current or former employer.
+The labor & employment attorneys at Bohrer Brady, LLC are experienced in off-the-clock litigation and can help assess whether you have a claim against your current or former employer.

 What Are Some Examples of Off-the-Clock Work?